amccollough1/Project-3/README.md

 **Project Description:**
 -------------------------

-The goal of this project is to compare the Marvel Universe and the DC Universe.
+The  intent of this project is to uncover if there is a true victor in the great Marvel Vs  DC Universe debate.
+First we'll examine the relationship between a character's identity and alignment> how character aligment has changed over the years >Then we will explore consistencies between the number of comic appearances and  film releases> Lastly, we will determine if there is a correlation between MPA ratings and box office success.

 Datasets to be Used: